Sum-product phenomena for Ahlfors-regular sets: Introduction

 \subsection{Proof sketch}

-The remarkable recent result of Orponen shows that for an Ahlfors $s$-regular measure $\mu$ and a $\epsilon$-Frostman measure $\nu,$ both supported on $\R,$ we may always find $x \in \spt \nu$ so that As an artifact of his proof, we are able to massage and manipulate his work into the following result.
+Fix $0 < s \leq 1/2.$ Here we use $\gtrapprox$ loosely to morally mean greater than.
+A remarkable recent result of Orponen \cite{orpahlfors} shows that for an $s$-regular measure $\mu$ and a $\epsilon$-Frostman measure $\nu,$ both supported on $\R,$ we may always find $x \in \spt \nu$ so that As an artifact of his proof, we are able to massage and manipulate his work into the following result.
 Let $\mu$ be Ahlfors $s$-regular.
 Let $X,Y,Z$ be i.i.d.~random variables distributed by $\mu.$ Then

 We may then use the submodularity of Shannon entropy and the fact that $X,Y,Z$ are i.i.d.~to show that